Easy Recipe For Quinoa Salad

 Here are some of my favorite Quinoa Salad combos to try for yourself…

-Tomato, cucumber, red onion, bell pepper, capers, basil, and avocado.
+Cherry tomatoes, cucumber, red onion, red pepper, lemon zest, green onions, capers, fresh basil or other fresh herbs, lemon juice, lime juice, and avocado.
 The bell pepper adds a beautiful crunchy texture to the salad, while the capers are added in for their saltiness.
-Top it off with a nice lemon based dressing to add a nice acidity, and you have a perfect combination of flavors.
+Top it off with lemon dressing to add a nice acidity and the best flavor.

 There is no wrong answer here.
 Just experiment and see how it turns out.
 It may not be your perfect combination, to begin with, but I can guarantee you are going to still be feeding yourself with a lot of great nutrients.

-Oh, this combination just came to mine.
-Try using olives, pine nuts, parsley, hazelnuts, black beans, fruits, broccoli and let me know what you think!
+Oh, this combination just came to mind.
+Try using olives, pine nuts, parsley, hazelnuts, black beans, fruits, and broccoli, and let me know what you think!

 Best Quinoa Salad Recipe

-You can whip this salad up at any time plus bulk up the recipe to give you leftovers for the next few days.
+You can whip this salad up any time and bulk up the recipe to give you leftovers for the next few days.
 You may even already have these ingredients in your kitchen already, so you have no excuses now!
 Get cooking!

 Ingredients: